natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-100F%20(China).md

 === Survivability and armour ===
 {{Specs-Avia-Armour}}
 <!-- ''Examine the survivability of the aircraft.
 Note how vulnerable the structure is and how secure the pilot is, whether the fuel tanks are armoured, etc. Describe the armour, if there is any, and also mention the vulnerability of other critical aircraft systems.'' -->

 * 64 mm bulletproof glass: windscreen
 * 12.7 mm steel: behind pilots

-Jets at the dawn of supersonic still have some extend of protection for the pilot even though the abundance of autocannons by the Warsaw-Pact jets; the protection of F-100F is mostly identical to other F-100 series other having additional protection for the Weapon System Officer (aka rear-pilot); while autocannons more than 20 mm calibre can tear down the pilots with ease, earlier jets with only machine guns will need more precise hits on pilots or sustained hits on F-100F airframe to send it to kingdom come.
+Jets at the dawn of the supersonic era still have some extent of protection for the pilot despite the abundance of heavy autocannons on Warsaw-Pact aircraft.
+The protection of F-100F is mostly identical to other the F-100 series, other than having additional protection for the Weapon System Officer (aka rear-pilot).
+While autocannons more than 20 mm calibre can knock out the pilots with ease, earlier jets with only machine guns will need more precise hits on pilots or sustained hits on the airframe to send it to back to the hangar.

 === Modifications and economy ===
 {{Specs-Economy}}